thecodeassassin/influxdb.com/content/docs/v0.9/concepts/glossary.md

 A **retention policy** is a collection of **measurements**, which must be unique within the **retention policy**.

 **Retention policies** are unique per **database**.

-If a **retention policy** contains any character other than [A-Z,a-z,0-9,_] or if it starts with a digit it must be double-quoted.

 **Retention policies** are frequently abbreviated as **RPs**.